Bhagavad Gita Chapter 14 Verse 24 Meaning

 Available in 16 languages

-This verse from Chapter 14 of the Bhagavad Gita highlights a practical insight: Who is the same in pleasure and pain, who dwells in the Self, to whom a clod of earth, a stone, and gold are all alike, who is the same to the dear and the unfriendly, who is firm, and to whom censure and praise are one and the same.
+Who is the same in pleasure and pain, who dwells in the Self, to whom a clod of earth, a stone, and gold are all alike, who is the same to the dear and the unfriendly, who is firm, and to whom censure Situated within the chapter on The Three Gunas, this verse contributes to the Gita's exploration of the three qualities of nature and its relationship to transcending the gunas.
+The verse operates on multiple levels.

 — Explained by the Nitya Team